IDuxFE/idux/packages/site/src/docs/Contributing.en.md

 ## Contribute code

-The `IduxFE` team will pay attention to all Pull Requests.
+The `IDuxFE` team will pay attention to all Pull Requests.
 We will review and merge your code.
 We may also ask you to make some changes or tell you why we cannot accept such changes.

 **Before you send the Pull Request** , please make sure you follow the steps below: